The Hope and Courage of Charles Lwanga and Companion Martyrs « Catholic Insight

 If the Church seems moribund in North America, there is hope in the vast continent of Africa, where there are untold millions of Catholics, fervent, joyful and full of life, a spiritual energy that was sown by those who came before, not least the countless martyrs through the ages, from Saints Perpetua and Felicity in the third century, to a group of whom we celebrate today from the nineteenth, on this memorial of Charles Llwanga and his companions, put to death in horrific ways for the Faith in Uganda between 1885 and 1887.

-The principal cause of the martyrdoms, the victims horrifically burnt alive, was that these Christians, Catholics and Anglicans, refused to submit to the homosexual lust of the pedophilic and sodomitical king, Mwanga II.
-These young men – pages and ministers at the king’s court – chose death rather than renounce their faith and sexual defilement, so they gladly perished in the flames prompted by Mwanga’s diabolical rage and fury.
+The principal cause of the martyrdoms, the victims horrifically burnt alive, was that these Christians, Catholics and Anglicans, refused to submit to the homosexual lust of the king, Mwanga II, a sodomite and pederast.
+These young men – pages and ministers at the king’s court – chose death rather than renounce their faith and be defiled; so they gladly perished in the flames prompted by Mwanga’s diabolical rage and fury.

-There were 22 whom the Catholic Church beatified in by Benedict XV 1920 (the same year that the Pope declared the eight North American/Canadian Jesuit martyrs saints).
+There were 22 whom the Catholic Church beatified by Pope Benedict XV 1920, the same year that the Pope declared the eight North American/Canadian Jesuit martyrs saints, who were also tortured to death by those who had refused Christ.
 Pope Saint Paul VI then canonized them in 1964 in the midst of the Second Vatican Council, praising also the 23 Anglican martyrs.
-His homily for the occasion signifies much, and may well be considered politically ‘incorrect’ in today’s zeitgeist of multiculturalism.
+His homily for the occasion signifies much, and might even be considered politically ‘incorrect’ in today’s zeitgeist of multiculturalism.
 But the Holy Father was well aware that there was Christian civilization, and there was pagan barbarism, and that the latter had to be replaced with the former, keeping, of course, whatever is true and good in the native genius.

-Tragically, Uganda later had to endure the savage rule of Idi Amin (1971-79, +2003), who seized power in a military coup seven years after the canonization of the martyrs, and who soon revealed himself as an even-more corrupt Mwanga redivivus, massacring an untold number of his own people in a reign of terror that nearly defies description.
+Tragically, Uganda later had to endure the savage, even demonic, rule of Idi Amin (1971-79, +2003), who seized power in a military coup seven years after the canonization of the martyrs, and who soon revealed himself as an even-more corrupt Mwanga redivivus, massacring an untold number of his own people in a reign of terror that nearly defies description.
 We must learn from history, which includes the witness of others, or we may well be doomed to repeat it, as we are finding out on various fronts of this fallen world.

 I will leave you with Paul VI’s own words, which give us hope that all is indeed not lost, and much gained: